 Happens in StarCraft when fighting the Zerg.
 The cinematic The Amerigo makes especially heavy use of this, and in the tie-in comic books, Marines often panic when fighting them.

 A mission actually has Kerrigan teaming up with Raynor's Raiders to free Jim Raynor from a high security prison spaceship.
 Horner suggest to send Ghost Agents (or Tosh and a spec-ops squad) for stealth, but Kerrigan tells him not to bother.
-She then proceeds to gracefully waltz in trough the front door, wave of Zerg following her.
+She then proceeds to gracefully waltz in through the front door, wave of Zerg following her.
 Nightmares ensue for the Dominion forces keeping the spaceship.

 Sam Fisher in Splinter Cell gets this sometimes.
 Especially prominent in Conviction, where the enemies are occasionally people Sam likely trained and know exactly what he's capable of.
 Even the less professional mercenaries can be heard loudly challenging Fisher in order to psych themselves up.
 To bad it also gives away their positions, and is just irritating enough for the player to want to kill them to shut them up.